helena-intel/openvino/docs/get_started/get_started_guide.md

    python3 info_dumper.py --print_all | grep <model_name>
    ```

 Use the Model Downloader to download the models to a models directory.
-This guide uses `<models_dir>` and `<models_name>' as placeholders for the models directory and model name:
+This guide uses `<models_dir>` and `<models_name>` as placeholders for the models directory and model name:
 @sphinxdirective
 .. tab:: Linux